Some phenomenological aspects of a new $U(1)'$ model: Phenomenology

-which exhibit the same form as the matrices (\ref{extended-matrix}), except that the mixing components marked as $\bullet$ in $M'_D$ have two columns (rows), which is essential to obtain a hierarchy between the d- and s-quark masses, as we will see below.
+which exhibit non-vanishing determinant, providing masses to all quarks.
 Thus, due to the mixing components, the mass matrices $M_{U,D}'$ exhibits three eigenvalues at the scale $m_{u,d,s} \sim$ MeV, three at the scale $m_{c,b,t} \sim$ GeV and three at the scale $m_{T,J} \sim$ TeV.